MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/calls-dashboard.md

 - As a **Remote Assist - Administrator**, you can always go back and disable/re-enable the dashboard by turning it off/on from the **Settings** area as described above.
 Disabling the dashboard will remove the resources that it depends on.

 - The dashboard uses the [phone call entity type](/dynamics365/customer-engagement/web-api/phonecall) to generate analytics.
 End users must [select the right Dynamics 365 environment](./asset-capture-add-users.md#selecting-the-right-environment-from-the-client-app) from their device to send the phone call record to the Microsoft Dataverse.
 The phone call data will not be available in the Calls Dashboard if the user hasn't selected the correct environment.
+Note that users can still initiate the call without selecting an environment, however,

     ![Selecting the correct environment for the Calls Dashboard.](media/02.07-contacts-call-prompt.png)